AdityaNath1221/expense-tracker/README.md

 # expense-tracker
-This is very first project.
+This is my very first project.